What is memory foam density?

 Unsurprisingly, density also affects weight.
 The denser an object is, the heavier it will be.
 A dense mattress will provide a solid, supportive sleep, so make sure to look for a total mattress that has some weight to it.
 Of course, there is no ideal weight since a mattress’ weight will vary depending on the type and size of the mattress (that is, obviously a twin sized mattress will weight much less than a king sized mattress).
 As a rule of thumb, a queen size, 11" tall, high-density memory foam mattress should weigh around 90 lbs.

 Weight can also be a problem as getting a mattress from a store to your front door can be quite difficult, especially with smaller vehicles.
 Of course, this is usually only half the battle; stairs, doorways, and tight corners can be a nightmare to navigate a large, heavy mattress.
 In fact, those who are purchasing an ultra-supportive mattress may already have back or posture issues that prevent any heavy lifting at all.
 Because Novosbed ships in a compact box—no more pivoting is required.
 The “getting-it-home” nightmare is taken care of with fast door to door delivery.
-Additionally, Novosbed offers a white glove service that includes delivery, setup, and, for an additional fee, removal of your old mattress.

 How do the different densities compare?